 Dr. Kenneth Benjamin Hughes, MD

-Harvard-educated, Harvard-trained Board Certified Plastic Surgeon in Los Angeles and Beverly Hills specializing in liposuction, Brazilian buttlift, and mommy makeover
+Harvard-educated, Harvard-trained Board Certified Plastic Surgeon in Los Angeles and Beverly Hills

 Dr. Kenneth Hughes, Beverly Hills and Los Angeles Plastic Surgeon

 Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, specializes in complex plastic surgeries and revision plastic surgeries including liposuction and liposuction revision, mommy makeover, tummy tuck, Brazilian buttlift or BBL and Brazilian buttlift revision.
-In addition, Dr. Hughes performs all of the conventional surgeries like breast augmentation, breast lift, body lift, arm lift, and thigh lift, along with newer skin tightening technologies of Bodytite and Facetite
+In addition, Dr. Hughes performs all of the conventional surgeries like breast augmentation, breast lift, body lift, arm lift, and thigh lift, along with newer skin tightening technologies of Bodytite and Facetite.

 Dr. Kenneth Benjamin Hughes, MD achieved the highest level of education and elite training prior to practicing in Los Angeles and Beverly Hills.
 He received his honors degree from Harvard University in 1999.
 Dr. Hughes graduated from medical school in the top 5% of his class and scored in the top 1% nationally on his licensing boards.
 Kenneth Hughes, MD was awarded entrance into one of the very selective integrated plastic surgery programs, in which he received extensive training for six years in the vast array of general and plastic surgery procedures.
 From residency, Dr. Kenneth Benjamin Hughes was selected as only the second plastic surgeon to pursue a year long aesthetic and cosmetic surgery fellowship at Harvard Medical School.

-Dr. Kenneth Hughes Voted Top or Best Plastic Surgeon in Los Angeles by Many Sources in 2019, 2020, 2021, 2022, and 2023
+Dr. Kenneth Hughes Voted Top or Best Plastic Surgeon in Los Angeles/ Beverly Hills by Many Sources in 2019, 2020, 2021, 2022, 2023, and 2024

 Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, has been selected as best plastic surgeon in Los Angeles for the past several years.
 Three Best Rated and Wimgo have continued to vote Dr. Kenneth Hughes the best plastic surgeon in Los Angeles.
 In addition, Kev's best, Caredash, Top 100 registry, Liposuction Doctors in Los Angeles, and several other websites and publications have made similar assertions.
 Each of these sites has no affiliation with Dr. Kenneth Hughes, and Dr. Hughes feels blessed to be honored in such a fashion by these review sites.